The Naming of the Dead: Themes

 She increasingly fears that she is becoming more like him:

 "obsessed and sidelined, thrawn and distrusted.
 Rebus had lost family and friends.
 When he went out drinking, he did so on his own, standing quietly at the bar, facing the row of optics."

-Literary significance and criticism
+Reception

-The book, which shows how crime permeates society, has been called "Ian Rankin's finest novel... more than a crime novel".
-Rebus was compared with Raymond Chandler's fictional detective Philip Marlowe and the book described as "dark, murky and less immediate than his other novels, but still zinging with wit and his inimitable gift for plot.
+The book was enthusiastically received, with The Guardian praising the humour and depth of characterization.
+The Scotsman called it: "Ian Rankin's finest novel... more than a crime novel", comparing Rebus to Raymond Chandler's fictional detective Philip Marlowe and describing the book as: "dark, murky and less immediate than his other novels, but still zinging with wit and his inimitable gift for plot.
 His richest and most complex work to date".

-There are also references in the book to the TV series Columbo, of which Rankin is a fan.
+However, Publishers Weekly called it "overly complex," and The Independent felt it lacked an emotional core, commenting that "it feels as if written on the hoof by someone running round with a microphone, collecting soundbites of humour, fury and moral angst – like Dickens on speed, highly enjoyable, but ultimately breathless."